 A modified shotgun start will factor in regular paying customers and work the shotgun start format into a system that incorporates the tee times of non-tournament customers.
 This format will only really work if there is a smaller field.

 Scramble Shotgun Start

 The scramble shotgun start will follow a typical scramble format of playing the best ball but in a shotgun start format with everybody starting and finishing at the same time.

 Choosing a shotgun start for a tournament makes sense when you want the event to move as efficiently as possible, with a relatively large number of participants.
 As a result, the overall length of the day can be better set and the event can be planned more effectively.

 Shotgun starts can work well for amateur events, with players of relatively equal ability as golfers with a similar ability will take an equivalent length of time it takes to play 9 or 18 holes of golf.

 The shotgun start tournament format will involve golfers starting from a single hole simultaneously, which makes it a more streamlined approach to the start of a tournament.
 This will ensure that players are able to play more quickly and that overall event timing is kept as efficient as possible.

-Compared to the standard tee time format that we regularly see at professional golf tournaments, they will be faster but don’t allow golfers the flexibility to choose a tee time to start that suits their schedule.
+Compared to the standard tee time format that we regularly see at most golf courses, they will be faster but don’t allow golfers the flexibility to choose a tee time to start that suits their schedule.